troxel/solo/README.md

 ## Synopsis

-To check for other instances of a script running and stop all other instances:
+To check for other instances of a script running and stop all other instances and continue on:

 ```python
 import solo